Header graphics: Explain that stuff

 Some consider offsetting an unwelcome distraction from the real business of cutting emissions and charge companies who boast about offsetting with "dodgy accounting" and "greenwash."
 Individuals who gleefully offset are accused of denial and self-deception.
 George Monbiot, a noted critic of offsetting, pithily comments that "Buying and selling carbon offsets is like pushing the food around on your plate to create the impression that you have eaten it."

 Environmental groups generally agree that the most important thing is for people to reduce emissions first and only then consider offsetting emissions they cannot reduce as a very last resort.
-So you should try to reduce the number of flights you take (or take trains inside of planes and buses instead of cars if you can).
+So you should try to reduce the number of flights you take (or take trains instead of planes and buses instead of cars if you can).
 If you absolutely have to fly from one place to another and have no choice about doing so, offsetting your flight might then be appropriate.
 But you should offset only through an approved offsetting scheme that meets what's called the CDM Gold Standard.
 These are the most rigorously certified offsets and the ones most likely to make a difference to the planet.

 Another option would be to "offset" by making changes in other aspects of your life.
 For example, suppose you had to take a long-haul flight to attend a wedding on the opposite side of the world but felt guilty about the harm your flight would do.
-You could "offset" by upgrading your gas boiler at home to a much more efficient model, by telecommuting two days a week instead of driving to work, by improving the energy-efficiency of your home with fluorescent lamps or better heat insulation, or by investing in solar panels or a micro-wind turbine.
+You could "offset" by upgrading your gas boiler at home to a much more efficient model, by telecommuting two days a week instead of driving to work, by improving the energy-efficiency of your home with low-energy lamps or better heat insulation, or by investing in solar panels or a ground-source heat pump.
 You can be sure such things make a genuine, long-term difference.
 But keep this one point in mind: reducing the damage we're all doing right now, in the present, is the only real way to tackle climate change.

 Look at a selection of these articles and stories to get a proper, balanced view of the debate about carbon offsets.